top of page

 What you’ll learn:

-• The structure and principles of the ELC System for Southern Ontario
+• The structure and principles of the Ontario ELC systems

-• How to recognize, record, and classify vegetation, soils, and site conditions
+• How to recognize, record, and classify vegetation, soils/substrates, and site conditions

 • Field techniques for delineating and documenting communities